Choosing Wisely Canada

 CPhA is proud to support the Choosing Wisely Canada campaign to help clinicians and patients engage in conversations about unnecessary tests and treatments and make smart and effective choices to ensure high-quality care.

-We have recently joined over 40 Canadian health groups on a Choosing Wisely campaign to develop lists of recommendations to improve safety and prevent unnecessary harm to patients.
+We have recently joined over 60 Canadian health groups who have now published more than 280 recommendations to improve safety and prevent unnecessary harm to patients.
 These recommendations include tests or treatments to avoid or question; those that are not supported by evidence, and/or could expose patients to unnecessary harm.
 By taking account of unnecessary or harmful treatments, tests or procedures, pharmacists can ensure that more effort is placed on those which enhance patient care and safety.

-10 Things Primary Care Pharmacists and Patients Should Question
+- 6 Things Pharmacists and Patients Should Question